In this post:

 Take action on these learning and development statistics by reconfiguring employee job responsibilities to focus on their strengths and interests.
 Sixty percent of employees say the ability to do what they do best in a role is important to them, which can help with engagement, performance, and retention.
 In fact, changing a top performer’s responsibilities will improve the likelihood of retaining them by around 20 percent—even if their title and pay remain the same.

 New employees with clear development plans are 3.5 times more likely to say their onboarding process was exceptional

 Only 29 percent of new hires say they feel fully prepared and supported to excel in their roles after their onboarding experience.
-But employees who say they have a clear plan for their professional development are 3.5 times more likely to agree that their onboarding process was exceptional.
+But employees who say they have a clear plan for their professional development are 3.5x more likely to agree that their onboarding process was exceptional.
 Which of these employee training and development statistics would you like to apply to your team?

 Incorporating L&D into your employee onboarding process can be the difference between an engaging, effective new hire experience and one that falls flat.

 79% of L&D professionals expect to spend more on online learning

 Nearly half of organizations increased their overall L&D budgets for 2022—which may be in response to the Great Resignation.
 A quarter of businesses with above-average attrition over the past year significantly increased their budgets, compared to just 13 percent of companies with below-average attrition.